kbesenic/B3FD/README.md

 The B3FD datasets is composed of two main subsets; the [IMDB-WIKI](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) subset (i.e., B3FD-IWS) and the [CACD](https://bcsiriuschen.github.io/CARC/) subset (i.e., B3FD-CS).
 These subsets can be useful in case of data-origin based constraints (e.g. only IMDB-WIKI data can be used).
 B3FD-IWS consists of 245,204 processed samples from the [IMDB-WIKI](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) dataset with 53,568 unique subjects, which amounts to 4.58 samples per subject on average.
 B3FD-CS consists of 130,388 processed samples from the [CACD](https://bcsiriuschen.github.io/CARC/) dataset with 1,831 unique subjects, which amounts to 71.21 samples per subject.

-As is demonstrated in the paper, the B3FD data **outperforms all the other evaluated publicly available datasets for age estimation**.
+As is demonstrated in the paper and presented in the following table, the B3FD data **outperforms all the other evaluated publicly available datasets for age estimation**.

 ![plot](./images/table.png)